MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 ## Overview

-In this part 2, you learn to update your pop up menu to not show the static stars image you had before, but to replace that image with a title and a standard HTML button.
-That button, when clicked, passes that stars image, which is embedded in the Extension, to the content page.
+In part 2, you learn to update your pop-up menu to not show the static stars image you had before, but to replace that image with a title and a standard HTML button.
+That button, when selected, passes that stars image, which is embedded in the Extension, to the content page.
 That image, is inserted into the active browser tab.

-*   Extension technologies covered in this part
+*   Extension technologies covered in this guide
     *   Injecting JavaScript libraries into Extension
     *   Exposing Extension assets to browser tabs
     *   Including content pages in existing browser tabs